 Why should you invest in design?

 The same mirror systems become active when we engage with art.
-We seem to enjoy the movements of a ballet dancer not just visually but motorically too.
+We seem to enjoy the movements of a ballet dancer, not just visually but motorically too.
 Mirroring the motor movements of ballerinas is as if we are doing the dancing ourselves.
-We seem to experience, what scientists call: an “embodied simulation”.
+We seem to experience what scientists call: an “embodied simulation”.

 Additional to our propensity to mirror people and things, we have our ability to imagine patterns, faces, people or even animals in innate objects called “pareidolia”.
 We might look at clouds and see an elephant, or at toast and see a woman, at a teapot and see a cheeky penguin, at a table and see a slow and heavy ox.
 The objects around us become infused with ideas and meanings that expand further than their physical shape and reach our psyche and imagination.
 So when buying pieces of décor for your space, you might have to ask yourself: do I want to spend my time with a cheeky penguin or a heavy ox?

-The design objects around us might also speak of certain values and philosophies.
+The design objects around us might also speak of specific values and philosophies.
 A carefully hand-painted, gold-plated teapot from the 1750s will talk about different values than a clean stainless-steel teapot from the 1960s.
 The teapots are not just objects of use but also culture.
 They speak of the time we live in and the values we, the owners, hold.
 They tell a story about us, the owners.
 They are an extension of our identity.

 The philosopher Alain de Botton even goes as far as to suggest that objects of design we like are almost like people we want to be more like.
 We wish to incorporate in ourselves the values these objects speak of.
 We want to be more like a clean and modern kitchen, not just own the kitchen.